China–United States relations: Attempts to fix relationship (2023–2024)

 On 16 November 2024, Xi Jinping and Joe Biden met on the sidelines of the APEC summit in Lima.
-They discussed stabilizing U.S.-China relations at APEC summit in Lima, as Trump's return raises concerns over potential trade and Taiwan tensions.
+They discussed stabilizing US–China relations at APEC summit in Lima, as Trump's return raises concerns over potential trade and Taiwan tensions.
 Beijing seeks dialogue but braces for challenges.

-On 1 December 2024, China condemned a U.S. arms sale to Taiwan, valued at $385 million, which included F-16 jet parts and radar support.
-The sale was approved by the U.S. just before Lai Ching-te began a Pacific tour with stops in Hawaii and Guam.
-China criticized the sale for encouraging Taiwan's independence and damaging U.S.-China relations, and objected to Lai's U.S. transit, calling him a "separatist."
-Despite the lack of formal diplomatic ties, the U.S. is required by law to assist Taiwan in defending itself, which continues to provoke Beijing.
+On 1 December 2024, China condemned a US arms sale to Taiwan, valued at $385 million, which included F-16 jet parts and radar support.
+The sale was approved by the US just before Lai Ching-te began a Pacific tour with stops in Hawaii and Guam.
+China criticized the sale for encouraging Taiwan's independence and damaging US–China relations, and objected to Lai's US transit, calling him a "separatist."
+Despite the lack of formal diplomatic ties, the US is required by law to assist Taiwan in defending itself, which continues to provoke Beijing.
 Taiwan rejects China's claims of sovereignty.
 After Washington announced more military aid and sales to Taiwan, China called it "playing with fire" and said such actions by the United States contradict the solemn commitments of its leaders not to support Taiwan independence.

+On 2024, China began an extensive ocean-mapping effort across the Pacific, Indian, and Arctic Oceans using research vessels.
+While described as scientific surveys, experts note the data could also support submarine operations, raising concerns about strategic and security implications for other countries in key maritime regions.